 Affiliate discounts: if you’re still looking for a pair of hot blue blockers, Carbonshade is offering 15% off with the coupon code LAGAKOS and Spectra479 is offering 15% off HERE.
 If you have no idea what I’m talking about, read this then this.

 For my interpretation of these studies and an explanation why I think the different keto supps had different effects (or if you just like what I do and want to support it), head over to Patreon!
-Three bucks a month gets you full access to all articles and there are many other options.
+Five bucks a month for full access and there are many other options.
 It’s ad-free and you can cancel if it sucks 🙂